xposecode/Automatic-room-light-based-blind-control-system/README.md

 Circuit Diagram of Automatic Room Light Intensity Control system -->

-**Principle Behind Mosquito Repellent Circuit:**
+**Automatic-room-light-based-blind-control-system:**

-➢ The aim of the project is to design such sliding windows using blind control system.
-It will be using the intensity of the sunlight. ❖ By providing the right amount of light.
+➢ The aim of this project is to design sliding windows equipped with a blind control system that adjusts based on the intensity of sunlight.

+❖ By providing the right amount of light.
 ❖ By providing that light when it is needed.

+➢ The system operates by adjusting the window blinds based on the intensity of sunlight.
+When sunlight is present, the blinds open proportionally to the light's intensity.
+This functionality is achieved using an LDR (Light Dependent Resistor), which automates the process.
+The LDR detects sunlight and controls the window mechanism, opening or closing the blinds accordingly.

-➢ So, whenever there is sunlight outside it will be opening according to it.
-So,we can say that intensity of light coming from the sun is proportional to opening of window.
-We have used LDR to automate the house.
-LDR used to control the window as open/close when sun lights falls on to the LDR.
-The basic concept of our automated system is that the position of the blinds is dependent on the intensity of light.
-Here, we have used Arduino.
+➢ The core concept of this automated system is that the position of the blinds is directly dependent on the intensity of light.
+To implement this, we have utilized an Arduino microcontroller, which ensures seamless and precise control of the system.

 **COMPONENT DESCRIPTION**